aws-samples/serverless-java-frameworks-samples/springboot/README.md

 </p>

 Latency for SnapStart version:
-AWS Lambda service logs Restoration time differently when compared to cold start times in CloudWatch logs.
-For this reason, we need different log insights queries to capture performance metrics for SnapStart functions.
+AWS Lambda service logs Restoration time differently compared to cold start times in CloudWatch Logs.
+For this reason, we need different CloudWatch Logs Insights queries to capture performance metrics for SnapStart functions.
-Also, it's easy to get Cold Start and Warm Start performance metrics with two different queries rather than one.
+Also, it's easier to get cold and warm start performance metrics with two different queries rather than one.

 Use the below query to get Cold start metrics for with SnapStart Lambda functions: